 Guy Savard

-Guy Savard studied accounting at Université de Québec à Hull (now the Université du Québec en Outaouais), and worked for over 10 years as a controller at Alliance autochtone du Québec and for over 25 years at a construction company.
+Guy Savard studied accounting at Université de Québec à Hull (now the Université du Québec en Outaouais) and worked for over 10 years as a controller at Alliance autochtone du Québec and for over 25 years at a construction company.
 He has served as treasurer for a sports organization and was vice-president of a foundation dedicated to the well-being of seniors.
-Guy works for the First Peoples Innovation Centre as an accounting technician.
-He speaks French and he is learning English.
+Guy works for the First Peoples Innovation Centre as an accounting manager.
+Guy speaks French and is learning English.

 scommanda@cipp-fpic.com